LucasEby/Reversi-REV-/README.md

 Check if python version given in .python-version is installed on your computer.
 If you need to find your python installation path, type `which python` into your terminal (on Windows, git bash supports this).
 If you don't have the correct python version installed, download the correct version from https://www.python.org/downloads/ into the default installation location.

 ### Create and activate venv
 Copy your python path given by `which python`.
 In your terminal, type the following command.
-Replace "PATH_TO_REVERSI-REV-" with your **full** path to this repository and "CORRECT_PYTHON_PATH" with the output of `which python`.
+Replace "PATH_TO_REVERSI" with your **full** path to this repository and "CORRECT_PYTHON_PATH" with the output of `which python`.
 ```
 CORRECT_PYTHON_PATH -m venv PATH_TO_REVERSI/Reversi-REV-/venv
 ```